elibenporat/learn-to-code-rust-baseball/articles/01 - Foundations.md

 // Say we wanted to track how many runs ahead or behind a team was.
 // An i8 will go from -128 to 127, which should be a large enough range for us.
-// In this case, our plate appearanc starts with the batting team down by 4 runs. let mut runs_ahead: i8 = -4;
+// In this case, our plate appearance starts with the batting team down by 4 runs. let mut runs_ahead: i8 = -4;
 ```